Cablevision Systems stops carrying Tribune channels

-The purchase of television programs is the single biggest cost for distributors, who have fought in recent years against what they say are unreasonable carriage fee increases by content producers.
+The purchase of television programmes is the single biggest cost for distributors, who have fought in recent years against what they say are unreasonable carriage fee increases by content producers.

 “Tribune and their hedge fund owners are demanding tens of millions in new fees for WPIX and other stations they own,” Cablevision said.